NSISIM

 nsisimstudio[at]gmail

-the researcher interested in land, nature, indigenous, memory, craft, patterns, images, time, the internet, music poetry and liberation
+• 🐚 the researcher interested in land, nature, memory, patterns, images, time, poetry, liberation

-the empathetic critic who wants to dismantle, re-envision, and put back together
+• 🫀 the empathetic critic who observes, questions, re-envisions, and puts back together

 ** a project by Ingrid Raphaël. 乁༼☯‿☯✿༽ㄏ